-To get a response to Anne, we put her comment to Michael Heseltine, former Deputy Prime Minister under Margaret Thatcher, and one of the most prominent pro-Europeans in Thatcher’s cabinet.
+To get a response to Anne, we put her comment to Michael Heseltine, former Deputy Prime Minister under John Major, and one of the most prominent pro-Europeans in Margaret Thatcher’s cabinet.
 What would he say?

 This is the saddest of all the many claims that those who want to leave Europe have made… The argument is: if we come out, we save 7 billion pounds a year.
 But, of course, it doesn’t work like that.
 There are two countries – Norway and Switzerland – who are not members of the European Union but have got trading agreements of the sort that we would have to renegotiate with Europe.
 And, if you actually look at what they pay for their trading agreements, it’s quite obvious that there would be very little saving, if any, for Britain, because we would have to agree as part of the new negotiations the cost of entry to that market.